dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 ![](../../assets/images/copy_github_link.png)

 ## Step 4: Clone the repository to your IDE of choice
-1. Open Terminal
+a.
+Open Terminal

 ![](../../assets/images/Terminal-start.png)

-2. Navigate to the directory you would like to clone the sample repository into.
+b.
+Navigate to the directory you would like to clone the sample repository into.

 Upon opening Terminal, you will automatically be in the root directory (denoted by '~').
 We recommend you clone the repository to your Desktop; you can navigate to your Desktop in Terminal by entering the following command: